steinwurf/kodo-ns3-examples/README.rst

 Now we build the kodo-rlnc static library and we install the examples and all the required files to the ``~/ns-3-dev/examples/kodo`` folder::

-  python waf build install --destdir="~/ns-3-dev/examples/kodo"
+  python3 waf build install --destdir ~/ns-3-dev/examples/kodo

 The ``--destdir`` option is used to specify the target folder (you can change the ``kodo`` subfolder name to something else if you like).